rnr415/rnr415_blog/index.md

 ---
+layout: default
-title: My Simple Homepage
+title: My Homepage
 ---

-# Welcome to my website!!!
+# Welcome to my website!

-This is a basic homepage powered by Jekyll and hosted on GitHub Pages.
+This is the main content of my homepage.
+It will be inserted into the `{{ content }}` area of the `default` layout.